parris/iz/README.md

     zuul.ssn(*);                        // is a social security number zuul.url(*);                        // seems like a valid url

-The check the possible cases that will definitely work take a look at the spec folder.
+Almost all possible use cases that will definitely work (and definitely not work) are in the spec folder.

 Omissions
 ----